Zane Tetevano

-Tetevano previously played for the Newcastle Knights, Sydney Roosters and the Penrith Panthers in the NRL.
-He won an NRL premiership with the Roosters in 2018.
+Tetevano played in the National Rugby League (NRL) for the Newcastle Knights, Sydney Roosters, with whom he won the 2018 NRL Grand Final, and Penrith Panthers.
+He also played for the Leeds Rhinos in the Super League.

 Background

 Tetevano was born in Tokoroa, New Zealand, and is of Cook Islander and Maori descent.

 Tetevano played his junior football for the Pacific Sharks before being signed by the Newcastle Knights.
 In 2006, Tetevano played for the New Zealand Under 16s team.

 Playing career

 Newcastle Knights

 From 2008 to 2010, Tetevano played for the Newcastle Knights' NYC team.

 In 2011, Tetevano moved on to the Knights' New South Wales Cup team.

 In Round 20 of the 2011 NRL season, Tetevano made his NRL debut for Newcastle against the Cronulla-Sutherland Sharks.

 In August 2011, Tetevano re-signed with the Knights on a 2-year contract.

 On 16 October 2013, Tetevano again re-signed with the Newcastle Knights on a 2-year contract.

 On 14 May 2014, Tetevano was sacked by the Newcastle Knights due to disciplinary reasons.